maryvilledev/lxb/README.md

 ## lxfile usage
 Lxfiles are YAML files (just for you @jimmymac) that contain specifications for both the build container and the resulting image.

-The only key that is _strictly_ required is `baseimg`, all other keys will be ignored if they are omitted.
-At least one network is required.
-Lxb attempts to use defaults if none is specified in the lxfile.
+The only key that is _strictly_ required is `baseimg`, all other keys will be ignored if they are omitted with the exception of `build_networks`.
+At least one network is required, but Lxb attempts to use defaults if none is specified in the lxfile.

 #### Note on templates and files
 There are a few gotchas regarding templates and files: